Jay-Waves/pyqt-wizard/ReadMe.md

 ## Prerequisites

--   OS: Any Linux Distribution.
-Arch recommanded
+- Python 3.8 or later
--   Python 3.8 or later.
+- Linux recommanded; Windows only feasible in theory

 ## Installation